santisq/PSParallelPipeline/README.md

 ## Requirements

-This module has no requirements and is fully compatible with __Windows PowerShell 5.1__ and [__PowerShell Core 7+__](https://github.com/PowerShell/PowerShell).
+- Compatible with __Windows PowerShell 5.1__ and __PowerShell Core 7+__
+- No external dependencies

 ## Contributing

-Contributions are more than welcome, if you wish to contribute, fork this repository and submit a pull request with the changes.
+Contributions are more than welcome!
+Fork the repo, make your changes, and submit a pull request.
+Check out the [source](./src/PSParallelPipeline/) for more details.